danadalis/LEMH-Server/README.md

 ```
 ----------

-### **nginx**
+### **Nginx**
 We'll be using the nginx-extras found on the Launchpad Mainline PPA because this comes pre-installed with the More Headers and FastCGI purge modules.
-If you need different modules you'll to compile nginx from source instead.
+If you need different modules you'll to compile Nginx from source instead.

 *NOTE: You'll probably be using an old version of OpenSSL.
 If you need 1.0.2 or newer you'll also need to compile from source.*